Two-factor authentication: Explanation and Reset

 Contents

-1. What is MFA?
+1. What is 2FA?

-Multi-Factor Authentication (MFA) is a security method that requires a user to log in using multiple independent factors to gain access to a system or application.
+Two-factor authentication (2FA) is a security method that requires a user to log in using multiple independent factors to gain access to a system or application.
 In addition to a password (something you know), an extra verification step is added, such as a code on a smartphone (something you have) or biometric verification such as a fingerprint or facial recognition (something you are).

-1.1 Why MFA in BICS Central?
+1.1 Why 2FA in BICS Portal?

 Furthermore, compliance with the "Baseline Information Security Government" (BIO) is mandatory.
-This guideline sets standards for information security within government services and also emphasizes the importance of MFA as part of a secure access structure.
+This guideline sets standards for information security within government services and also emphasizes the importance of 2FA as part of a secure access structure.

-- The user logs in with a username and password.
+1. The user logs in with a username and password.

-- The second factor (a 6-digit code) is requested via an authenticator app (Microsoft Authenticator, Google Authenticator, or Free OTP).
+2. The second factor (a 6-digit code) is requested via an authenticator app (Microsoft Authenticator, Google Authenticator, or Free OTP).

-- After successfully entering this code, the user gains access and a so-called session* is started.
+3. After successfully entering this code, the user gains access and a so-called session* is started.

 * Such a session is essential to ensure user security.
 It prevents unauthorized access to sensitive information if a user leaves their computer logged in and unattended.